bryanstearns/bryanstearns.github.io/_posts/2022-01-01-new-project.md

 plane, <a href="https://www.vansaircraft.com/rv-14/" target="_blank">the
 RV-14</a>.

-I saw a bunch of postings on several aviation forums from <a href="http://www.aeromedicaldoc.com" target="_blank">Dr. Bruce Chien</a>, an aviation medical examiner who specializes in situations like mine.
+So I went for it: I'd seen a bunch of postings on several aviation forums from <a href="http://www.aeromedicaldoc.com" target="_blank">Dr. Bruce Chien</a>, an aviation medical examiner who specializes in situations like mine.
 I contacted Dr. Chien, and together we worked through building the package that we'd submit to the FAA if it all looked